pokushalov/genpartition/app/README.md

 #### Command line parameters
 ```
-magic.py --table TABLE_TEST_DT --owner test --user test --password test
+magic.py --table TABLE_TEST_DT --owner test --user test --password test --key DT --parallel --remap "USERS:NEW\_USERS, USERS_IDX:NEW\_USER\_INDEXES"
 ```

-These parameters are self-explanatory.
+These parameters are self-explanatory except few:

+**--parallel** - will add parallel clause to table insert and index creation phase, as well as put *NOPARALEL* on index after, remove this noparallel if not needed.

+**--key** - will add select to generated statements to get minn/max value for key

+**--remap** "USERS:NEW\_USERS, USERS_IDX:NEW\_USER\_INDEXES" - remap tablespace in createad scripts, OLD:NEW pairs ofd the tablespace names

 #### Result:
 As a result, you will have the SQL script generated.
 After you add one partition to the table part, you can run the script step by step.
 Please **note** that some of the big tables can take a lot of time and space to copy to the newly created table.

-After you have at least one partition you can use partition_merlin script to add partitions to your table.
+After you have at least one partition you can use **partition_merlin** script to add partitions to your table.
 Remember, that minimal partition should fit your requirements for the minimal value of the date.

 ## Acknowledgments

 * Hat tip to anyone whose code was used
-* Inspiration: laziness to do this by hand
+* Inspiration: laziness to do this by hands
 * Please report bug/feature requests to the author/support group